Back

 I have also been on a sabbatical this past year, travelling the world.
 Quite a lot, actually (on one trip, I literally went full circle, moving East).
 And this adds to the age of the projects I worked on… Mind you, some of my designs might have even been entirely replaced already.

-5. Projects ownership
+5. Project ownership

 Over the past 15 years, I focused more on developing a Creative Direction role, which meant most of my daytime job was hands-off.
 Or I got more involved in the initial phases to prototype and pitch ideas to the clients than in getting my hands dirty.